 MMR stands for Match Making Rank /rating.
 Sometimes we also call it your skill level.
 While making your match, Dota 2 considers MMR as a primary factor but not the only factor.
 There are 2 categories of Dota 2 MMR Rank.

-- Normal Dota 2 MMR: This MMR number is not visible on your profile, but it is stored in the Dota 2 Database.
+- Normal Dota 2 MMR: This MMR number is not visible on your profile, but it is stored in the Dota 2 database.
 Dota 2 uses this MMR when they are making your normal match.
-It is different for Solo Player matches, Party matches, and Dota 2 Team matches.
+It is different for support and core MMR.
+Sometimes it is also referred to as Hidden MMR

-- Ranked Dota 2 MMR: This MMR number is shown on your profile and it is used once Dota 2 is making in Ranked Match.
-It is different for Solo Player matches, Party matches, and Dota 2 Team matches.
+- Ranked Dota 2 MMR: This MMR number is shown on your profile and it is used once Dota 2 is making you a team in Ranked Match.
+It is different for support roles and core roles.

 What is the Difference Between Normal and Ranked MMR?